ichabod801/dm/CAMPAIGN_FILES.md

 - name-period: The name of the current period within the cycle.
 - name-period-day: The number of the day within the current period.

-As an example, the format '{fatangdays-period}, {day-of-month} {month-name}, day {moons-period-day} of the {monns-period} moon.' might come out as 'Godsday, 8 Early Winter, day 25 of the Skeleton moon.'
+As an example, the format '{fatangdays-period}, {day-of-month} {month-name}, day {moons-period-day} of the {moons-period} moon.' might come out as 'Godsday, 8 Early Winter, day 25 of the Skeleton moon.'